This tutorial was updated 9/26/12.

 We’re going to hide the regular page numbers, and then create a new text style based on the Page Number text style to show Page X of Y.

 In Sibelius 6, go to Create > Other > Page Number Change and select Hide Page Numbers, then click in the first page of music.
-In Sibelius 7, select Page Number Change from the Numbering Group of the Text Tab and choose Hide Page Numbers:
+In Sibelius 7 or later, select Page Number Change from the Numbering Group of the Text Tab and choose Hide Page Numbers:

 At this point, an explanation about how the “Get Page Count” plugin works is in order.
 Since Sibelius doesn’t have a “total pages” wildcard, the plugin substitutes a wildcard that *does* exist in Sibelius called “MoreInfo”.
 If you take a look at Score Info (found in the File Menu or tab depending on which version of Sibelius you are using), you will see a field called “Other Information”.
 The plugin gets the current total page count, and then writes the total number of pages into this field, where the wildcard will display it on the page as a proper page number.